GoogleContainerTools/kpt-functions-sdk/CONTRIBUTING.md

 ## Additional Notes

-Follow the contributor guide <docs/contributor_guide.md> for additional tips and best practices when submitting changes.
+Follow the [contributor guide](docs/contributor_guide.md) for additional tips and best practices when submitting changes.